pink-gorilla/ui-router/README.md

 ## Bidi Routing

-Bidi is not as highly starred as compojure, but it has important benefits:
+Bidi has important benefits:
 - It is isomorphic (clj and cljs) (forget compojure AND secretary)
 - It has a clear separation of concerns with handlers (both for clj (ring-handler) and cljs (pushy)
 - It is bi-directional; this allows making links!
 - It does not use macros, this means routes can be easily tested, transformed, sent between client-server, stored, modified.
 - No linting errors due to macros.
 - Easy testing of route definitions, and handler results (including wrapping routes)